kwonus/Quelle/Quelle-AVX.md

 - Settings *(partial macro utilization)*
 - Scoping *(partial macro utilization)*

 Each of the block types supports the *use* action.
 However, each block limited to, at most, one *use* action.
-The *use* action references either a label for a macro or a statement id revealed by the @review imperative.
+The *use* action references either a label for a macro or a statement id revealed by the @view imperative.
 As there are  a maximum of three blocks in the selection criteria, a statement could contain up to three *use* actions (one per block).

 The expression block supports full macro utilization.
 In the earlier example: